There's No More Love in Granola, Thanks to the FDA

 What would you do if your granola spoke?
 And what if those words were full of innuendo and lust?
 Well, you don't need to worry because the government has our backs.
 There's no more love in granola; the FDA just banned it from a well-loved artisanal brand.
 Learn how the FDA saved us all, including the White House, from granola love.

 The FDA banned love in granola

 Did you know that love is not an ingredient?
 I had no idea.
 But according to an article at Fast Company, the FDA banned love from Nashoba Brook Bakery's artisanal granola.
 No joke.
 There's no more love in granola.

-If you were looking to your morning bowl of granola for an ego boost or improved love life, this is bad news.
+If you were looking to your morning bowl of granola for an ego boost or a better love life, this is bad news.
 In fact, I'm devastated.
-But at least, now, I know.
-And the FDA just saved me a lot of money I would have spent on high-carb granola—and heartache.
+But at least now I know, and the FDA just saved me a lot of money I would have spent on high-carb granola—and heartache.

 Granola love in D.C.

-Someone needs to tell the president about the FDA's new rule, though—and, perhaps, a few past presidents, too—because granola made with extra love must be a staple at the White House.
+Someone needs to tell the president about the FDA's new rule, though—and, perhaps, a few past presidents, too—because granola made with extra love is a staple at the White House.
 After all, men who wear very long ties need extra-potent granola.

 "And with fewer people, that climate change migration bill won't be nearly as expensive.
 Yikes!
 I almost forgot: The man with the very, very long tie and his righteous posse banned climate change.
 Well, that's convenient; they got two bans for the price of one."